nirjalpraj/Stock-Price-Notifier/README.md

 5. Frequency
 - Duration in which the application checks the stock price in the market
-- All the field must be filled and data needs to be number
+- All the field must be filled and data needs to be a number

 6. Notification Type
 - Select email to get email